apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-pages/README.md

 `options.permissions` is set to false, permissions checks are bypassed.

+If `options.skipAttachments` is true, the operation will be slightly faster, however this is only safe to use if both the schema of the document and the schemas of any arrays and widgets within the document and its areas contain no attachments.
+This does not include attachments reached via joins.

 If no callback is supplied, a promise is returned.
 ### withLock(*req*, *fn*) *[api]*
 Takes a function, `fn`, which expects a callback and performs